jelmerp/website/content/birding/birding.md

 - __[N Peru, Jun-Aug 2006](https://www.cloudbirders.com/be/download?filename=VANDERSPEK_Peru_0608_2006.pdf)__.
 Written by Vincent van der Spek.
 With Arjan Dwarshuis and Vincent van der Spek.

-## Articles in Birding Journals
+## __Articles in Birding Journals__
 - __Poelstra, JW.
 Hybridization and speciation: the case of the Italian sparrow. *Dutch Birding* 37: 249-253, 2015.__
   An article in the Dutch Birding's *Trends in Systematics* series summarizing papers on hybrid speciation in sparrows.
 As has long been suspected, and was recently confirmed by genomic data, the Italian Sparrow is a hybrid species.
-House and Spanish Sparrows are the parental species.
 See [here](https://www.dutchbirding.nl/journal/pdf/DB_2015_37_4.pdf#page=41) for a pdf.

 - __Poelstra, JW.
 Olivaceous Warbler on the island of Björn. *Fåglar i Uppland* 38(3): 8-9.
 2011.__
   An article about the discovery of the 4th Olivaceous Warbler for Sweden.
 See [here](http://gamla.uof.nu/fiu/artiklar/Olivaceous_Warbler_on_the_island_of_Bjorn.pdf) for a pdf.

 - __Poelstra, JW.
-Speciation in shades of grey: the great grey shrike complex. *Dutch Birding* 32: 259-264, 2010.__ An article summarizing recent phylogenetic results on Great Grey Shrikes and discussing taxonomic implications.
+Speciation in shades of grey: the great grey shrike complex. *Dutch Birding* 32: 259-264, 2010.__
+An article summarizing recent phylogenetic results on Great Grey Shrikes and discussing taxonomic implications.
 See [here](https://www.dutchbirding.nl/journal/pdf/DB_2010_32_4.pdf#page=34) for a pdf.

-## Guiding
+## __Guiding__
 I have designed and guided two 5-day group birding tours to Central Sweden for [Birding Breaks](https://www.birdingbreaks.nl/) that took place in April 2016 and April 2017.
 Our main targets were owls (Great Grey, Ural, Pygmy, Hawk, and Tengmalm's), grouse (Capercaillie, Hazelhen, Rock Ptarmigan, and Willow Grouse), Siberian Jay, Siberian Tit, and Three-toed Woodpecker.
 I am set to lead a tour to the migrant traps along the northern shore of Lake Ontario in Canada in May 2020 (trip website [here](https://www.birdingbreaks.nl/vogelreis_canada_point_pelee)).
 See also my personal Birding Breaks page [here](https://www.birdingbreaks.nl/reisleider_jelmer_poelstra).

 {{< figure src="bb2016.jpg" width="800px" caption="The 2016 Birding Breaks tour in Sweden.
 Top: watching Gyr Falcons at Fulufjället, group picture at Rödhäll.
 Bottom: Watching a Great Grey Owl near Västerås." >}}